Glossary

 What Does a Data Clean Room Do?

-Data clean rooms are not new, but they have been given a new life due to the diminishing third-party cookie
+Data clean rooms are not new, but they have been given a new life due to the diminishing third-party cookie.

-As third-party cookies come to an end and privacy regulations continue to evolve, companies are challenged with developing a deeper understanding of their customers and how their marketing and advertising strategies are performing.
+As third-party cookies come to an end and data privacy regulations continue to evolve, companies are challenged with developing a deeper understanding of their customers and how their marketing and advertising strategies are performing.
 A data clean room is a safe way to gather the data they need to resolve these challenges.

 With a data clean room, you can: